More ‘Gay Hollywood’ movies: Montgomery Clift & Anthony Perkins

 He would take home the Best Director Oscar statuette for Midnight Cowboy (1969), one of the iconic – and borderline gay-themed – films of the 1960s.
 His third and final Oscar nomination in the Best Director category would be for another partially gay-themed effort, Sunday, Bloody Sunday (1971), a beautifully acted drama featuring Peter Finch, Glenda Jackson, and Murray Head in a sexual/romantic triangle.

-Joseph L. Mankiewicz directed a cast that included an outstanding Katharine Hepburn as the mother, Elizabeth Taylor as the distraught wife/widow about to be lobotomized, Montgomery Clift as a psychiatrist named Cukrowicz, Mercedes McCambridge as a greedy relative of Taylor's, and the hairy legs of Julián Ugarte as Sebastian, the guy who meets a fate just as final as – but more colorful than – death.
+Joseph L. Mankiewicz directed a cast that included an outstanding Katharine Hepburn as the mother, Elizabeth Taylor as the distraught cousin about to be lobotomized, Montgomery Clift as a psychiatrist named Cukrowicz, Mercedes McCambridge as a greedy relative of Taylor’s, and the hairy legs of Julián Ugarte as Sebastian, the guy who meets a fate just as final as – but more colorful than – death.

 Storyteller Gore Vidal and Tennessee Williams were credited for the screenplay based on Williams’ one-of-a-kind play.

 Three years after Suddenly Last Summer, the troubled Montgomery Clift would be back playing a psychiatrist attempting to uncover the (sexually charged) mysteries of the human mind in John Huston’s Freud.